Notes for Authors

 In Educational Sciences: Theory & Practice (ESTP);

-- If your manuscript is accepted for publication, ESTP charges the authors a participation fee of 650$ (USD) and a copy/editing fee (depending on the number of words in the manuscript).
+- If your manuscript is accepted for publication, ESTP charges the authors a participation fee of 650$ (USD).

 Contributors submitting their work to ESTP should be informed that articles should include the following:

 - High quality quantitative, qualitative, or mixed research methods,

 Editorial and Review Process